D-Robotics/mono3d_indoor_detection/README.md

 # Function Introduction

-The mono3d_indoor_detection package is an example of indoor 3D object detection algorithm developed using the hobot_dnn package, which utilizes a 3D detection model and indoor data on the Horizon Sunrise X3 development board for model inference with the BPU processor.
+The mono3d_indoor_detection package is an example of indoor 3D object detection algorithm developed using the hobot_dnn package, which utilizes a 3D detection model and indoor data on the RDK X3 development board for model inference with the BPU processor.
 The 3D detection model is related to sensors and sensor parameters.
 The performance may vary under different sensor and parameter settings.
 Therefore, this package does not directly subscribe to topics of type sensors/msg/Image by default, but conducts inference by reading local images to detect object categories and 3D positioning information.
 The AI information will be published through topics, and the results will also be rendered and saved on images in the 'result' directory during program execution.

 The supported indoor object detection categories of the algorithm are as follows: